mysterious-coding/base_entranced/README.md

 * Spectator chat can be seen by people who are in-game
 * Chat from dead players can be seen

+####/npc spawnlist
+Use this command to list possible npc spawns.
+Note that ingame console only lets you scroll up so far; use qconsole.log to see entire list.

 ####Control vote-calling
 Prevent calling votes for some things:
 * /g_allow_vote_gametype